gramcracker/neural_network/README.md

 # neural_network
-This is my personal project to make a realatively simple neural network framework in C++.
+This is a realatively simple neural network framework in C++.
-I created it specifically for experimentation with real time natural language processing and sementic analysis, although it is still a work in progress.

 I created this because I needed a framework that could be configured in complex and irregular ways for easy experimentation.
-In order to suit my needs, it has have the following features:
+It has have the following features:

+* -NEW- now outputs a python wrapper module.
 * Layer by layer syntax. ✓
 * Copy and paste of any portion of the net. ✓
 * Ability for network to build or erase connections. x